Independent · Named · Fail-closed

 Capital-Safety Scan: Rysk RFQ option markdowns

-A full Scan that reaches KILL on my own trading idea.
-It fails on capturability (the maker earns the spread; a read-only operator collects none of it) and on edge size — corr = 0.979, the hedge costs more than any plausible markdown.
-The rigged revenue panel was mine, caught in review before a dollar moved.
+A validation pass that reaches KILL on my own trading idea before a full measurement run.
+It fails on capturability (the maker earns the spread; a read-only operator collects none of it) and on edge size — corr = 0.979, while the hedge costs more than any plausible markdown.
+Custody, withdrawal and settlement checks were outside this sample and remain UNKNOWN.

 Read the scan →SurveyPerp-DEX capital safety: where your money is actually at risk